 Over the last 5 or so years, Melbourne’s inner South – encompassing suburbs such as South Yarra, Windsor, Prahran, and more – has boomed as a property hotspot.
-The area’s proximity to the CBD, vibrant culture, plethora of restaurants, parks, sporting venues and more have all attracted the attention of buyers.
+The area’s proximity to the CBD, vibrant culture, a plethora of restaurants, parks, sporting venues and more have all attracted the attention of buyers.

 But it’s not just the location that sees 30-something-year-olds and investors flock to the Inner South – it’s the kind of buildings and architecture available.
 Particularly coveted are the Victorian-era single-fronted and double-fronted houses.

-Here, David Hewitt (Property Consultant for Industry Insider and owner of his very own Victorian home) discusses the appeal of these houses, what potential buyers should look out for, and how Industry Insider can potentially help you find and buy your dream property.
+Here we discuss what potential buyers should look out for, and how Industry Insider can potentially help you find and buy your dream property.

 Victorian homes: what’s all the buzz about?